isomerpages/moe-presbyterianhigh/_student-development/Character & Citizenship Edu/Sexuality Education.md

-4. Parents can contact the school at 6454 3722 for discussion or to seek clarification about the school’s Sexuality Education programme.</ol>
+4. Parents can contact the school at 6454 3722 for discussion or to seek clarification about the school’s Sexuality Education programme.